 Between 50% and 100% of the above exposure will be gained through the use of collective investment vehicles (including those managed by the ACD or its associates or the Investment Managers or their associates), which may include investment trusts, Exchange Traded Funds and Index Funds.
-Typically regulated collective investment vehicles will be used but unregulated collective investment vehicles may also be used in accordance with the FCA Rules.
-The allocation to collective investment vehicles will vary within the range of 50-100% depending on markets and to take advantage of the expertise available via such collective investment vehicles.
-All other exposure will be attained from direct investments.
+Typically regulated collective investment vehicles will be used but unregulated collective investment vehicles will be used but unregulated collective investment vehicles will vary within the FCA Rules.
+The allocation to collective investment vehicles will vary within the range of 50-100% depending on markets and to take advantage of the expertise available via such collective investments.